 Take one capsule GliadinX® right before a meal when the food or the utensils are suspected to be cross-contaminated with gluten.
-One capsule GliadinX® contains 335 mg AN-PEP and can neutralize approximately 0.9 g of gluten, or about one third of a slice of bread.
+One capsule GliadinX® can neutralize approximately 0.9 g of gluten.

-For accidental consumption of larger amount of gluten and if the amount of gluten can not be estimated, 10 capsules should be taken as soon as possible, preferably within one hour of ingestion of gluten while the gluten is still in the stomach.
-If it is possible to estimate the amount of ingested gluten, the number of capsules should be calculated based on information below.
+If it is possible to estimate the amount of ingested gluten, the number of capsules should be calculated based on the information in the table below.
+For accidental consumption of a larger amount of gluten when the amount can not be estimated, 10 capsules should be taken as soon as possible, preferably within one hour of ingestion of gluten while the gluten is still in the stomach.

 If gluten-related symptoms are already noticeable, GliadinX® can still be taken but might not be effective anymore.